KAMC Weather Webcast June 22nd, 2021

 LUBBOCK, Texas — KAMC Meteorologist Shelby Mac has today’s forecast.
 Sponsored by J Ferg Pros.

-Today: We will have a very mild day today across The South Plains with an afternoon high of 89°.
-Mostly sunny skies will stay in the forecast all day making it the perfect day to get outside.
+Today: We have had some relief from the triple digits this week, but they return once again today with an afternoon high of 100°.
+Mostly sunny skies will stay in the forecast, with a southerly wind that will help keep us cooler.

-Tonight: Mostly cloudy skies will move in tonight with a breeze moving from the south at 5-15 mph.
-We will start to cool off as the sun goes down and the evening low will be 70°.
+Tonight: Partly cloudy skies will move in tonight with winds moving from the south at 15-20 mph.
+We will start to cool off as the sun goes down and tonight’s low will be 74°.

-Tomorrow: Dry conditions and mostly sunny skies will stick around for our Wednesday with temperatures rising quickly into to the triple digits across the South Plains.
-Our afternoon high will be 100°.
+Tomorrow: Dry conditions and partly cloudy skies are in the forecast for our Thursday with temperatures rising quickly into to the upper 90’s across the South Plains.
+Our afternoon high will be 99°.

-After mild and crisp conditions this morning we will have mostly sunny skies for the rest of the day.
-Temperatures will reach the upper 80’s across The South Plains making it the picture perfect day to get outside.
-Even though it will be a bit cooler through the afternoon, the UV index will be high so grab your sunscreen and stay hydrated!
+Temperatures have been much warmer this morning than earlier this week.
+We will continue to heat up through the rest of the afternoon, so if you’re stopping for a coffee this morning you may want to make it an iced coffee.
+It will be a scorcher this afternoon so make sure to stay hydrated!

-Today will be our best day this week, because tomorrow highs will return to the triple digits.
-We will have a blistering three days with mostly sunny to partly cloudy skies in the forecast.
-Thankfully, a small cold front will come through and knock our temperatures back down into the upper 80’s by the weekend.
+Our UV index has been pretty low for the last couple of days, but it is back to the extreme level for this afternoon.
+If you do have plans outside make sure to put on sunscreen because you could get a sunburn by spending only 10 minutes outside.
+Try to limit your time outside if you can!

-This afternoon will we will stay warm, but as heat builds in tomorrow you may want to stay inside.
-Some relief will start to shine through as temperatures drop back into the 80’s by the weekend.
-We may even have a few isolated showers and thunderstorms move through as early as Friday night and last through the weekend.
+The South Plains will have winds moving in from the south all day at 15-20 mph.
+This will bring some relief from the heat and will last through the evening.
+By tonight, we will have wind gust up to 30 mph.

-Temperatures will max out in the upper 80’s this afternoon with sunshine breaking through the clouds by the mid-morning.
-Triple digits return to the forecast tomorrow and will stick around for the next few days.
-A cold front will move through by Friday night knocking our temperatures back down into the upper to mid 80’s, and we could see some isolated showers move in.
+Temperatures will max out in the triple digits this afternoon with mostly sunny skies.
+A few more clouds will build in through the next couple of days, but highs will stay in the upper 90’s.
+A cold front will move through as early as Friday night bringing chances for showers and thunderstorms through the weekend.
+Our temperatures will get knocked back into the upper to mid 80’s through the weekend.

 Have a great afternoon!